A Comprehensive Guide to Sustainable Fabrics

 Buy products made with recycled down or ethical down certified by the RDS.

-Fur & Leather
+Leather

-Two-thirds of hides used for leather comes from cattle, followed by sheep and goats.
 Raising cattle is one of the most harmful activities to our planet today.
-This industry is the leading cause for deforestation around the world and is a huge source of greenhouse gas emissions.
-Read more about this in my blog post The Big Beef with Cattle’s Environmental Impact.
+This industry is the leading cause for deforestation on the planet in addition to being a colossal source of greenhouse gas emissions.
+Learn more about this in my blog post The Big Beef with Cattle’s Environmental Impact.

 Go Green